Massive Uncoordinated Multiple Access for Beyond 5G

 The minimization problem in \eqref{N0u} can be solved by different methods.
 One of the most common algorithm is the Lloyd's algorithm which uses an iterative refinement technique \cite{tang2016lloyd}.
-Given initial mean values $\rv{\mu}_{k_n,0}^{[0]}$ and $\rv{\mu}_{k_n,1}^{[1]}$ for $\rv{\mu}_{k_n,0}$ and $\rv{\mu}_{k_n,1}$ in \eqref{N0u}, the Lloyd's algorithm proceeds by alternating between the assignment and updating steps as follows:
+Given initial mean values\footnote{The Forgy method is used for intialization, where two observations from the dataset are used as the initial means \cite{{teknomo2006k}}.} ${\mu}_{k_n,0}^{[0]}$ and ${\mu}_{k_n,1}^{[1]}$ for ${\mu}_{k_n,0}$ and ${\mu}_{k_n,1}$ in \eqref{N0u}, the Lloyd's algorithm proceeds by alternating between the assignment and updating steps as follows:

 {\it{Assignment Step:}} The element of $\Set{U}$ at iteration $t$, i.e., $\Set{U}^{[t]}$ is assigned to $\Set{U}_{k_n,0}^{[t]}$ when

 Otherwise, it is assigned to $\Set{U}_{k_n,1}^{[t]}$.

 {\it{Updating Step:}} The mean of the the clusters $\Set{U}_{k_n,0}^{[t]}$ and $\Set{U}_{k_n,1}^{[t]}$ are updated as